Exotic Vietnamese fruits to eat while in Vietnam

 Sapodilla is another highly popular tropical fruit in Vietnam, know for its brown, round or slightly oval shape with a very thin skin.
 The fruit offers a sweet and delicate pulp that evokes flavours reminiscent of caramel, pear, and honey.
 Additionally, sapodilla contains two to five black, hard, and elongated seeds.

-Vietnamese Rose apple, known as a delightful and distinctive tropical fruit that epitomises Vietnam and some other South-East Asian countries such as Thailand.
+This delicious, watery rose apple, very cheap, around 30-60,000VND (1-2.5 USD) per kilo, known as a delightful and distinctive tropical fruit that epitomises Vietnam and some other South-East Asian countries such as Thailand.
 The rose apple’s delicate flavour and refreshing qualities have earned it popularity among both locals and tourists seeking to try Vietnamese Fruits.
 Additionally, this fruit is referred to as Quả Roi in Vietnam and can also be known as Quả Mận.

 In Vietnamese, jujube fruit is referred to as ‘Táo Bi’ or ‘Táo Gió’ and it grows predominantly in Ninh Thuan Province in southern Vietnam as the sunny days are longer with enough breezy conditions .
 This Vietnamese exotic fruit is renowned for its crisp texture and less sweet flavour.